 Finally…

-China adapts by restricting autonomy, using centralised coordination to force transitions quickly and contain crises before they cascade.
+China adapts by restricting autonomy, using centralized coordination to force transitions quickly and contain crises before they cascade.

 Europe adapts slowly through democratic coordination, relying on negotiation, legitimacy, and technocratic ballast to manage change in increments rather than shocks.